vdhamer/Photo-Club-Hub/.github/README.md

 Starting in version 2 the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.

 To achieve this, the app fetches software-readable lists of photo clubs, their members and their curated images from online servers.
 This ensures that photo clubs, club members and member images can be added or removed without waiting for a new software release.
-The same incidentally hold for photo musea.

 See the [Architecture](#the-app-architecture) section for how this information is distributed and managed.
 Help in the form of coding, testing and suggestions is highly appreciated.
 See the [section](#contributing) on contributing below.